 It would be easy to walk a little ways off the trail out of modesty to get out of sight of someone walking the trail behind you and then get turned around.
 You start walking in the direction you think the trail was, but you don’t see it.
 Second guessing yourself you turn back and walk a ways in the other direction.
 At first you’re a little nervous and feeling sheepish that you can’t find the stupid trail, then eventually you start to panic because you know you’ve walked three or four times the distance you walked in and now you know you’re lost.
 The trail could be five feet away at this point and it would easy to miss.

 I know what it’s like to be in trouble in the area Geraldine was hiking in.
 As a matter of fact I broke my ankle on the trail in the 100 Mile Wilderness not too far from where she got lost.
-You can read part one and part two of that story if you’re interested.
 I too ran into the problem of not having cell phone coverage, but I wasn’t really surprised by this fact as we’d had limited coverage during most of the hike.

 So what do you do if you get lost?
 Since she had a full pack lets assume that we have food for a few days and full equipment for a long term backpacking trip.
 This sets us up pretty good for survival.

 Wilderness Survival Tips

 This is an acronym for Stop, Think, Observe, and Plan.

 Stop: Stop moving.
 There’s a good chance that you’re feeling panic right after you first figure out that you’re lost.
 The urge is to run and find the trail.
 Don’t do it.
 Chances are good you’ll get even more lost or hurt yourself as you go flailing through the woods.